Google Ads Guide – How to Set up an Account & Campaigns

 Neil Patel will need no introduction to many.
 He is a leading authority on digital marketing, PR and SEO who helps companies like Amazon, NBC, GM, HP and Viacom to grow their revenue through digital marketing.

-“Google Adwords made Simple” does exactly what it says on the tin.
+“Google Ads made Simple” does exactly what it says on the tin.
 It’s accessible and easy to read while also full of charm and humour.

 It’s a long, long, long read but it never feel drudgerous.
 The content’s layout eschews slabs of text for short, pithy paragraphs interspersed with easy-to-interpret infographics.